-- June 2022: Start processing of EM data. - February 2023: Start statistical comparisons between EM and observer data and writing the report. - April 2023: Development of a sampling design for a pilot study using the data collected by EM aboard participating longline vessels.
-Report the results of this analysis.
+June 2023: Continuation of EM analysis and processing of EM data.

+November 2023: Start statistical comparisons between EM and observer data and writing the report.
+April 2024: If data allows, begin with the development of a sampling design for using EM aboard longline vessels.